This is what Hamilton is like in Toronto

 Yes, America's Founding Fathers are portrayed solely by black, Latinx and Asian actors in this show — and that's precisely the point.

 In the words of creator Lin-Manuel Miranda, Hamilton is the story of America then, told by America now.
-It also highlights the fact that the U.S. has always relied on immigrants to "get the job done," as a line from the song Non-Stop states in a wonderfully pointful way.
+It also highlights the fact that the U.S. has always relied on immigrants to "get the job done," as a line from the song Non-Stop states in a pleasantly pointful way.

 The show tells the story of Hamilton's life from beginning to end — from the moment he steps off a ship in New York in 1776 until his eventual downfall and so many tumultuous events in between.